maxpeeperkorn/hcluster/README.md

 ```

 # References
-This library is implementing the work in the papers below:
+This library is implementing the work in the following papers:

 Cilibrasi, R. L., & Vitányi, P. M. (2005).
 Clustering by compression.
 IEEE Transactions on Information theory, 51(4), 1523-1545.